kamisos3/holbertonschool-higher_level_programming/SQL_introduction/README.md

 		sudo mysql

-- Type in your user password and MYSQL interface will open.
+- Type in your user password and MySQL interface will open.

 ▶   **Author**